jimbo51235/TomatoVerticalMenuMania/README.md

 <h2>Description</h2>

 TomatoVerticalMenuMania lets you create a vertical, scrollable menu to the left of the screen.
 Each button corresponds to a specific view controller.
 You can hide and show the navigation item button with or without animation, which is up to you.
+The following is a list of features.

 <ol>
 <li>List a number of buttons, each of which corresponds to a specific view controller.</li>